4.8

 1,670 meters long, the Grand Canal of the Park of Versailles took 11 years to be built.

-The Canal was the point for some glorious parties and the sailing point of various Louis XIV’s boats.
+The Canal was the venue for glorious parties and the sailing point of various Louis XIV boats.

-During winters, it was used for skating and sledding.
+During winter, it became a popular spot for skating and sledding.

 Lake of the Swiss Guard